HELIO FRED GARCIA

-In addition to The Power of Communication and its two companion videos (Nine Principles of Effective Leadership Communication and The Physicality of Audience Engagement, FT Press, 2012), Fred is co-author (with John Doorley) of Reputation Management: The Key to Successful Public Relations and Corporate Communication, third edition 2015; second edition 2011; first edition 2007 by Routledge, Taylor & Francis Group; Korean language edition 2016 by Alma Books, Seoul, Republic of Korea; Chinese translation pending, 2017.
+Fred is the author most recently of The Agony of Decision: Mental Readiness and Leadership in a Crisis, available in both paperback and as an e-book from Kindle here.
+He is also the author of The Power of Communication and its two companion videos (Nine Principles of Effective Leadership Communication and The Physicality of Audience Engagement, FT Press, 2012).
+Fred is co-author (with John Doorley) of Reputation Management: The Key to Successful Public Relations and Corporate Communication, third edition 2015; second edition 2011; first edition 2007 by Routledge, Taylor & Francis Group; Korean language edition 2016 by Alma Books, Seoul, Republic of Korea; Chinese translation pending, 2017.
 His two-volume book Crisis Communications was published by AAAA Publications in 1999.
 Fred is accredited by the Public Relations Society of America, and received the Society’s New York Chapter’s Philip Dorf Award for mentoring.

 Fred has an MA in philosophy from Columbia University and two graduate certificates in classical Greek language and literature from the Latin/Greek Institute of the City University of New York Graduate Center.
 He has a BA with honors in politics and philosophy from New York University, where he was named a University Honors Scholar and was elected to Phi Beta Kappa.
 He received an honorary doctorate in Humane Letters from Mount Saint Mary College.

 Fred’s philanthropic work is focused on multi-faith and social justice causes.
-He is chair of the board of trustees of the Interfaith Alliance Foundation in Washington, DC.
 He is an International Trustee of the World Conference of Religions for Peace, and a member of the board of trustees of the New York-based human rights organization Freedom to Marry.
-Fred is the immediate past chair and former member of the board of trustees of the Starr King School for the Ministry, Berkeley, CA. For ten years he served on the board of trustees of Disaster Chaplaincy Services in New York, and for three years on the board of trustees of the Graduate Theological Union in Berkeley.
+He is immediate past chair and a member of the board of trustees of the Interfaith Alliance Foundation in Washington, DC.
+Fred is a former board chair and member of the board of trustees of the Starr King School for the Ministry, Berkeley, CA. For ten years he served on the board of trustees of Disaster Chaplaincy Services in New York, and for three years on the board of trustees of the Graduate Theological Union in Berkeley.
 Fred is a past chair and a former member of the board of directors of the Friends of the Neuberger Museum of Art and a former trustee of the Purchase College Foundation.
 He was named Westchester County (NY) Arts Patron of the Year for 2006 by the Westchester Arts Council.